hamersaw/rustdht/README.md

 TODO
 ----
-* switch all message passing to capnproto
+* send information of joining node to all other nodes
-* lookup_msg - return addr_msg or result_msg
+* omniscient service
-* complete omniscient service - lots of work still
+* chord service
-* complete chord service - put on back burner
+* pastry service